 CALL US TODAY AT (703) 532-7586

-Dr. Huang is your Northern VA-Board Certified Prosthodontist and Dentist offering excellence in General and Implant Dentistry
+Dr. Huang is a Board Certified Northern Virginia Prosthodontist and Dentist offering excellence in General and Implant Dentistry

 As dentists and prosthodontists, our specialties are in the esthetic and functional rehabilitation of the teeth, bone, and tissue of the mouth.
 Through the use of dental implants, various surgical procedures, dentures (both complete and partial), and orthodontics (including Invisalign ©), we correct problems with the jaw and align the teeth to create a better bite, as well as issues due to injury.
 Often, we coordinate a plan involving a team of highly specialized medical practitioners from the greater-Arlington, McLean, and Northern VA area.
 We also care for your entire family’s oral needs, so we look forward to meeting all of you soon.

 Take a look at Before and After oral reconstructions

 Yes, we’re taking on new patients now!
 If you’ve been wondering “Is there an excellent dentist near me?”, then look no further.
 Come in for a consultation and we’ll talk about your dental history, goals, and more…

 Why See Dr. Huang, a Prosthodontist and dentist in Falls Church?

 -You want optimum treatment options for teeth that are broken and/ or missing, such as implants, bridges, ceramic crowns, and implant-supported dentures.

 -You want to improve your smile with veneers, teeth whitening, and other cosmetic procedures.